sabinach/a4-ludwig-subathon/README.md

-# Highlights from Ludwig's X-Day Subathon
+# Highlights from Ludwig's 30-Day Subathon

 ## MIT 6.859 Spring 2021

 #### Project Description
-Kind of a meme project :) More details to come when I do the actual writeup..
+- Kind of a meme project :) More details to come when I do the actual writeup..
-At the rate the subathon is going, I will finish/submit this website the day that Ludwig hits the 31-day cap!!!
+- At the rate the subathon is going, I will finish/submit this website the exact day that Ludwig hits the 31-day cap!!!

 #### Project Deliverables
 - Final Submission [[Writeup]()]